By Luke Bratton, ATC

-The achilles is the large tendon connecting the two major calf muscles to the back of your heel bone.
+The Achilles is the large tendon connecting the two major calf muscles to the back of your heel bone.
 Achilles tendinitis is common and has various reasons on why you may have it.
-When there is too much stress on the achilles, the tendon can tighten and is forced to work too hard.
+When there is too much stress on the Achilles, the tendon can tighten and is forced to work too hard.
 When the tendon becomes inflamed, which is called tendinitis, it can produce a covering of scar tissue.
 This scar tissue is less flexible than the tendon, and with continued stress it can tear or rupture.

-Many athletes suffer from achilles tendinitis when they overtrain or fail to stretch properly.
-There are several factors that contribute to achilles tendinitis, including tight or fatigued calf muscles, excessive hill running, and inflexible running shoes.
-Runners who rotate their feet too far inward on impact are the most susceptible to achilles tendinitis.
+Many athletes suffer from Achilles tendinitis when they over train or fail to stretch properly.
+There are several factors that contribute to Achilles tendinitis, including tight or fatigued calf muscles, excessive hill running, and inflexible running shoes.
+Runners who rotate their feet too far inward on impact are the most susceptible to Achilles tendinitis.
 Initial symptoms of tendinitis can include dull or sharp pain anywhere along the back of the tendon, but usually close to your heel.
 Also, limited flexibility, redness or heat over the painful area, a cracking sound when you move your ankle, or a small lump located on your tendon can be symptoms of tendinitis.

 Modify Your Running

 If you suffer from any of these problems, you should stop running or training, take aspirin or ibuprofen, and then ice the injured area from 15 to 20 minutes several times a day until the pain subsides.
 Once the lump is gone, stretch your calf muscles and don’t start running until you can do toe raises without pain.
 Returning to physical activity should be a gradual process and not rushed.
 In case the injury doesn’t respond to self-treatment within two weeks, you many want to see a physical therapist or doctor.

-If you are interested in scheduling an appointment with a Orthopaedic Foot and Ankle MD, please call JOI-2000 or follow the link below.
+For an appointment with a Orthopaedic Foot and Ankle MD, please call JOI-2000 or follow the link below.

 - To schedule a new patient or follow up patient appointment with your MD, please call (904)JOI-2000 or read more here about our orthopedic telemedicine providers.